 Credit for Study Abroad Courses: Courses taken abroad may be used as elective courses.
 Such non-Amherst courses must be taught in an economics department, and the student must receive one full Amherst College course credit for the work.
 For more detailed information, see the "Study Abroad" section in left-hand column of this page.

 Each candidate for a degree in Economics is required to pass a written comprehensive examination that is typically taken at the beginning of the spring semester of the senior year.
+This is one reason why it is important to finish the three core classes by the end of the junior year.

-Requirements for Declaring an Economics Major:
+Requirements for Declaring an Economics Major

-In addition to the requirements described above, students must attain a grade of B or better in Economics 111 or a grade of B- or better in an elective (numbered 200-290) before being allowed to register for a core course (numbered 300-361) or to add the economics major.
+In addition to the requirements described above, students must attain a grade of B or better in Economics 111 or a grade of B- or better in an Amherst College economics elective (numbered 200-290) before being allowed to register for a core course (numbered 300-361) or to add the economics major.
 Entering students who pass out of Economics 111 may register for a core course with consent of the instructor.